 Watch the video below and hear one persons reason for becoming a Master Gardener.

-Missouri Master Gardener Online Core Training - Fall 2024
+Missouri Master Gardener Online Core Training - Spring 2025

 This course provides a foundation in plant structure and function; soils and plant nutrition; plant propagation; fruits; vegetables; herbaceous and woody plants; entomology; plant pathology; landscape design; lawns; and pesticides usage.
 It is the online version of the core training required for individuals wishing to become certified Missouri Master Gardeners.